 More information: To apply and see all details, visit the official Framer for Students page.

 This is where Framer's pricing structure becomes clearer: site plans are for hosting, and Editor seats are for collaborating.
-The site owner is always included for free.
+The workspace owner is always included for free, and viewers can view and add comments at no cost.

 As your site grows, you might need additional features offered as paid add-ons.